bioinfologics/sdg_examples/first_steps.md

 ('PE', 'cli-PE',)
 ```

-in a similar way linked reads, long reads datastores and kmer counters can be attached to the workspace
+in a similar way linked read, long read datastores and kmer counters can be attached to the workspace

 ```python
 ## Create linked reads ds and attach it to the ws